THE HOME SCHOOLING REVOLUTION

 3. Self-paced online learning with no classroom activity.
 This is the fastest method, but does not appeal to all students as there is no interaction with other students.
 There can be interaction with a teacher or coach, who would review the student’s progress.
 To succeed, students must be self-motivated, or parents or someone must help motivate the child.

 4. Online education supplemented with some local school classroom activity.
-This hybrid system is also popular in some cities.
-It is usually not practical in rural areas.
+This hybrid system is also popular in some cities and is another option.

 CONCERNS WITH HOME SCHOOLING

 1. It requires that one parent stay home with the children.
-This is a problem for some families.
-However, usually this can be solved if a family works together on it.
+This is a problem for some families, especially single-parent homes.

 2. Homeschoolers sometimes do not have access to some facilities available at public schools.
 These can be music and dance classes, sports teams, or special education, for example.
 I would say: